open-mmlab/mmyolo/projects/example_project/README.md

 Author: @xxx.
 This is an implementation of \[XXX\]. -->

-This project implements a dummy ResNet wrapper, which literally does nothing new but prints "hello world" during initialization.
+This project implements a dummy YOLOv5CSPDarknet wrapper, which literally does nothing new but prints "hello world" during initialization.

 ## Usage